 “The walk plus sniffing will help tire out the dog and make the walk more productive, but it will also allow the dog to check “pee-mail.”Use sniffing as a reward on the walk.
 “Walk politely on a leash to the fire hydrant and you’ll get to sniff it!”~Amber Walker

-Tip: for some dogs, the outdoors is very stimulating and if might be too difficult to implement this training in face of all the olfactory distractions.
-You may therefore want to start training loose leash walking in your home and yard first.
+Tip: if your dog keeps sniffing on walks, consider that, for some dogs, the outdoors is very stimulating and if might be too difficult to implement this training in face of all the olfactory distractions.
+You may therefore want to start training loose leash walking in your home and yard first before dealing with the challenges of the big outdoor world.
 Simply, put a leash on your dog and place a toy or a couple of kibble on the floor and practice walking by these temptations on a loose leash.
-Praise and reward, making sure you use treats that are higher in value that the item on the floor.
+Praise and reward, making sure you use treats that are higher in value than the item on the floor, so your dog gets the message that by sticking to your side he gets better rewards than what’s on the floor.
+Apply this exercise then when you are out in the yard, rewarding your dog often for sticking to your side.

 - Clicker Training, Go Ahead, Let Your Dog Sniff, retrieved from the web on August 7th, 2016